groupdocs-conversion-cloud/groupdocs-conversion-cloud-java-samples/README.md

 *Extract the downloaded project
 *Open project in your IDE
-*Edit RunExamples.java and put appSid and appKey, obtained from https://dashboard.groupdocs.cloud there *Build and Run
+*Edit RunExamples.java and put ClientId and ClientSecret, obtained from https://dashboard.groupdocs.cloud there *Build and Run

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/display/conversioncloud/Getting+Started).